Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Basic Properties

-Recall that our proof of Theorem \ref{hierarchy} proceeds by induction on $q$ (see (6.1)).
+As stated before, our proof of Theorem \ref{hierarchy} proceeds by induction on $q$ (see (6.1)).
 The induction step will be carried out by contradiction.
 Throughout the remainder of this section and Subsection 7.1, $(T, \varphi_n)$ stands for a minimum counterexample to Theorem \ref{hierarchy}; that is,

 {\bf (6.2)} $T$ is an ETT that admits a good hierarchy $T_n=T_{n,0} \subset T_{n,1} \subset \ldots \subset T_{n,q} \subset T_{n,q+1}$

 10mm $=T$ and satisfies MP with respect to the generating coloring $\varphi_n$;